 Cheesy Skillet Taco Dip is the easiest warm taco dip you will ever make.
-Rick and creamy texture that is filled with Tex-Mex flavor.
+Rich and creamy texture that is filled with Tex-Mex flavor.

 Taco Night is my favorite night of the week.
 This year I wanted to make a game-day snack that included my favorite flavor of Tacos.
 This is a cheesy dish that any taco lover will go crazy for.